alvr-org/ALVR/wiki/Installing-ALVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 ### Running the launcher

-It's recommended that user sets up an xdg shortcut - but the launcher can be run from terminal via the following command:
+It's recommended that user sets up an xdg shortcut - but the launcher can also be run from terminal via the following command:
 ```sh
 flatpak run --command=alvr_launcher com.valvesoftware.Steam
 ```